 Elsevier has dedicated global exhibit teams, and we tailor our approach to each scientific meeting in a number of ways.
 Over the years, we have observed that conference participants are less and less inclined to take away promotional materials and journal sample copies from exhibition booths.
-In response to this, we have developed a more digital presence at conferences, including with the Editors’ Choice website.
+In response to this, we have developed a more digital approach at exhibits where ever practical.

 Social media provides a fantastic opportunity for us to work together, providing researchers with what they want and need to know, building awareness of research and announcements, and attracting submissions for the journal.
 We encourage you, as an editor, to be involved in our social media channels for the benefits your participation brings you and the journal.

 Setting up your first account may seem a daunting task, so Elsevier's Marketing Communications & Research Engagement department has developed a series of guides to help you reap the benefits.
 Designed for editors, they contain information on all the major social media channels and how they can support you in connecting with your research communities

 7 ways to raise the profile of your journal

 - Add your journal and its website URL to your email signature – encourage colleagues, students and associates to visit the journal website

 - Add your journal and its website URL to your business cards

 - Encourage people to sign up for ScienceDirect alerts – they will be reminded regularly of the research being published